Agoda: Issues with booking systems

-According to an independent survey conducted by Nikkei, about 20% of Agoda users have experienced some sort of trouble, such as "the hotel they thought they had booked was not actually reserved", "their reservation was canceled without consent", or "the airline ticket did not match the conditions at the time of purchase".
+In Japan, in the summer of 2025, regulatory authorities, including the Japan Tourism Agency, criticized the company after customers cited booking hotels that were not available and reservations cancelled by the Agoda system, while hotel suppliers had problems with confirming reservations, discrepancies in reservation details, and rooms being sold at significantly higher prices than those set by the hotels.
+The company took steps to mitigate the issues; however, hotels continued to have issues with incorrect reservations in August 2025.
+According to an independent survey of 500 users conducted by Nikkei and published in August 2025, about 20% of Agoda users have experienced some sort of trouble, such as "the hotel they thought they had booked was not actually reserved", "their reservation was canceled without consent", or "the airline ticket did not match the conditions at the time of purchase".
 Furthermore, about half of those who consulted Agoda about such issues were simply told to handle the matter themselves.